grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 ## Notes and To dos:
 :notes:
+* [ ] Ask Aaron Reiss who I should have read this thing
+* [ ] Maybe post the unedited first full draft as a "preview edition" on Amazon?
+	* (Check if new editions can be distributed for free, and push that idea in a quest for new readers)
+	* (Or see if you can distribute the preview edition for free as a way to bring in new readers)
 * [ ] For the cover:
 	* have Dave do illustration
 	* It would be better, I think, to include illustrations of some of the characters ON the sub, rather than just the sub